Musée et jardins botaniques cantonaux: The botanical museum

 The museum also houses a collection of portraits of botanists and an archive which conserves essentially the correspondence and documents concerning notable botanists from the Canton of Vaud and the rest of Switzerland.

 The museum’s library dates from the beginning of the museum in 1824.
 It currently contains approximately 35,000 books and over 800 periodicals of which 122 are still published.
 The collection covers all aspects of plant biology.
 Although it consists mainly of specialized works and focuses primarily on the acquisition of floras and monographs in systematic botany, books destined for the amateur can also found.
 The library conserves a collection of 3375 ancient books, floras and other works dating from 1531 to 1901, including works by Linné, Augustin Pyramus de Candolle, Albrecht von Haller, Johann Jakob Scheuchzer, Dominique Villars, Lamarck, Joseph Pitton de Tournefort, and others.
 The library is open to the public by appointment only.

-Activities of the Cantonal museum and botanical gardens
+Activities of the botanical department

-The museum in its role of furthering public awareness and education in nature in general engages in various activities.
+The department in its role of furthering public awareness and education in nature in general engages in various activities.
 Since 1994 and the creation of a multipurpose room, the Cantonal Museum and Botanical Gardens regularly mount botany-related exhibitions that often extend into the grounds of the two gardens, Lausanne and the alpine garden.
 Recent shows include: Diaspora, about fruit and seed dispersal; The painted herbarium of Rosalie de Constant; Au Rendez-vous des Arbres, photos of remarkable trees; and Wild flowers in the city.

 The Museum and Botanical Gardens cantonal also organize animations for young persons and the general public, as well as conferences and botanical excursions, with the assistance of local botany associations.